JCollins0/battlecastle/README.md

 it provides platforms with or without customized movement patterns and textures.
 It lets the user place power-ups in the form of randomized chests.
 The tile manipulation is easy and the animations make for a very interactive experience.
+The level tile objects are saved into a JSON file is read in as all of the physics object at runtime.

 ![Level Editor Picture](https://raw.githubusercontent.com/JCollins0/battlecastle/master/screenshots/battlecastle_level_editor1.png "Level Editor")